loadero/loadero-python/README.md

 #### Stopping Test Execution

-If a tests execution need to be prematurely stopped, it can be done with
+If test execution needs to be prematurely stopped, it can be done with `stop` method.

 ```py
 run.stop()